 Posted by Willy Franzen on January 13, 2010.
-Positions below updated every five minutes.
+Jobs updated daily.

 Some people never need to hire a professional.
 Whether it’s a plumber, personal trainer, or eco-consultant that they need, they’d rather teach themselves how to solve the given problem.
 Other people would rather spend their time and effort most efficiently, so they hire a professional when they get in over their heads.
 If you’re the latter type, and you want to “green” your home or office, then you’ll want to get familiar with Green Irene.
 They are a New York City based company, founded in 2007, that provides eco-consulting services and sells green products.
 If you’re worried about the negative impact that you’re having on the environment, you can have one of their consultants visit your home and office to make recommendations on how you can do better.
 The Wall Street Journal did a nice feature on the eco-consulting industry (it includes Green Irene), so check that out to get a better sense of the overall market.

 When I first started looking at Green Irene, there were a couple of red flags that made me nervous about featuring them.
 The first was that when you type “Green Irene” into Google, the top two suggestions that come up are “Green Irene scam” and “Green Irene complaints.”
 That’s enough to make anyone nervous, but it’s actually relatively common with companies that operate businesses like Green Irene.
 The results of those searches didn’t turn up much in terms of negative press.
 This leads to my second issue, which is probably why so many people are searching those searches: Green Irene uses a direct sales business model (many scam jobs use a similar model).
 That means that their eco-consultants aren’t Green Irene employees, but “independent business women and men who work from their own home or office as distributors of Green Irene consulting services and green products.”
 They also have a strong incentive to focus on selling products during their consults.